Elering/estfeed-datahub-docs/eng/15-customer-authorization.md

 | Message                                             | Objective                                                            |
 |-----------------------------------------------------|----------------------------------------------------------------------|
 | `POST /api/{version}/customer-authorization/search` | Search for authorizations given by the Customer in the Client Portal |

-For a description of message structures and validations, see [Datahub description and general principles for data exchange](01-datahub-description-and-general-principles-for-data-exchange.md)

-#### Message rules

-> [!NOTE]
-> The rights for transmitting and requesting data are described in [Authentication and authorisation](03-authentication-and-authorisation.md)